Complex structures on nilpotent Lie algebras with one-dimensional center: Classification of nilpotent Lie algebras with SnN complex structures

-We first recall that NLAs having different ascending types are non-isomorphic.
-Hence, to prove our result, it suffices to analyze the NLAs underlying Family~I within each of the different ascending types in Table \ref{tab:valores-complejos}.
+We now need to prove that the Lie algebras in \eqref{algebras-FI} are non-isomorphic.
+Obviously, this holds for NLAs having different ascending types.
+Hence, to complete the proof it suffices to analyze the NLAs underlying Family I within each of the different ascending types in Table \ref{tab:cambios-FI}.